Media in London, Ontario: Radio

 London also had radio since 1922 when CJGC was established.
 It joined a Windsor station in early 1933 to become CKLW, but a local station was reestablished late that year, CFPL.
 A sister FM station was established in 1948, and both are now owned by Corus Entertainment.
 Competitor CKSL started in 1956; a third station, CJOE, was founded by Joe McManus in 1967, changing to CJBK in 1973.
 In addition to one station each with Fanshawe College (CIXX) and the University of Western Ontario (UWO) (CHRW-FM), other stations are associated with existing stations.

 CBC Radio One operates a CBC production centre, CBCL-FM, at the London Public Library's Central Branch that produces a local morning show, London Morning, and a regional afternoon show, Afternoon Drive, that covers Southwestern Ontario from London to Windsor in addition to the network's standard national and province-wide programming.
 Before 1978, CBC programming was carried on CFPL-AM, as well as on CFPL-FM prior to 1972.
 The CBC continues to operate rebroadcast transmitter CBBL for CBC Music, relaying the signal of Toronto's CBL-FM.

 The following stations broadcast in London:

+Defunct radio stations in London

 Radio stations from other nearby cities can also be heard in London.
 Those stations are: